Translate this page :

 1. A person-centred approach

-1. A psychologically-informed way of working
+2. A psychologically-informed way of working

-1. A blend of clinical and recovery-focused interventions
+3. A blend of clinical and recovery-focused interventions

-Our in-house clinical team support individuals to manage their mental health symptoms, develop and practice coping skills and implement knowledge gained.
-Alongside this work, both recovery workers and clinicians will support residents to identify and grow their strengths and skills, build their resilience and develop personal and practical resources to self-manage and stay well.
+Our in-house clinical team support individuals to manage the challenges they face with their mental distress, develop and practice coping skills and implement knowledge and insights gained.
+Alongside this work, both recovery workers and clinicians will support residents to identify and develop their strengths and skills, build their resilience and develop personal and practical resources to manage their experiences of mental distress and stay well.

-1. Sharing recovery experiences through genuine and meaningful peer support
+4. Sharing personal experiences of journeys towards better mental wellbeing through genuine and meaningful peer support

-1. Preparation for moving on to more independent living
+6. Preparation for moving on to more independent living

 The service aims to support individuals to move on to less intensive 24-hour residential support, supported housing or independent tenancies, dependent on their individual needs.